 Zapata and Omega each file a separate consolidated U.S. federal income tax return.
 Zapata's consolidated U.S. federal income tax return includes subsidiaries in which Zapata owns in excess of 80% of the voting interests.
-On or about April 1, 2004, Zapata's stock ownership percentage of Safety Components outstanding stock decreased below 80% (approximately 79.9%) due to stock option exercises by Safety Component's employees.
-As a result of Zapata's ownership of Safety Components outstanding stock falling below 80%, as of April 1, 2004, Zapata will no longer consolidate Safety Components into Zapata's consolidated income tax returns.
-Safety will be consolidated into Zapata's tax filing group for the fourth calendar quarter of 2003 and the first calendar quarter of 2004.
+On or about April 1, 2004, Zapata's stock ownership percentage of Safety Components outstanding stock decreased below 80% due to stock option exercises by Safety Component's employees.
+As a result of Zapata's ownership of Safety Components outstanding stock falling below 80%, Zapata will not consolidate Safety Components into Zapata's consolidated income tax returns for periods subsequent to the first quarter of 2004.
 Zap.Com is included in Zapata's consolidated U.S. federal income tax return.